Ultimate 14-Day Egypt Itinerary for History Lovers

 Days 10 -12 / Nile River Cruise Experience

-Visit ancient temples like Edfu and Kom Ombo.
-They are god Horus and Sobek temples.
-They have beautiful architecture and are rich in history.
-Guided tours will tell you everything about them.
+Visit the ancient temples of Edfu and Kom Ombo, Horus and Sobek temples, respectively.
+They have some exquisite architecture and history, with guided tours that'll cover everything about them.

 Days 13-14 / Relaxation and Exploration in Marsa Alam